 With limited roads, walking is the easiest way to get around most parts of Puerto Galera.
 Paths allow access between most of the popular beaches, but the quickest way to get around this area is to jump on a boat, with water taxi services popular.
 There are also jeepneys running between Sabang and Puerto Galera.

 Located 140km south of Manila, Puerto Galera is best accessed via the capital.
 Numerous airlines fly into Manila from across the globe, and from there you have a number of options to get to Puerto Galera.
 The quickest option is a seaplane flight, which will only take around 30 minutes.
 Air Juan’s Cessna Seaplanes operate this service.
 However, most people take the overland route, via car or bus to Batangas, and then a ferry across to either Sabang or Puerto Galera.
-This can be organised privately or by your dive resort, and will generally take around four hours.
+This can be organized privately or by your dive resort, and will generally take around four hours.